SAP-samples/teched2025-IN260/exercises/Exercise_04.md

 ![IN260 Figure 04.11](assets/IN260_04.11.png)

 ## Step 12: Compare with the Reference Result
-Use Visual Studio Code  to compare your result with the expected target:
+Use Visual Studio Code  to compare your result with the expected target.

+***Important***: Due to the selection of the **Select Best Proposal** mapping elements, the Integration Advisor may now display different results.
+The adjustments should then be adjusted individually in accordance with the further explanations.
+This is because the corresponding proposals are created dynamically by the individual contributions at the relevant time.
+These can always be different.

+In order do the comarison, do the followingt steps:
 - (a) In VS Code, **File → Open File…** and
 - (b) Open the files so that you see these in **OPEN EDITORS**
   - `Downloads/IDOC_ORDERS.ORDERS05_Result.xml` (your result)